-On December 20, 2019, the House and Senate, with the final signature from President Trump, passed a bipartisan legislative package of spending bills to avoid a government shutdown.
+CLIENT ALERT Congress Expected to Pass Spending Bill that Repeals Three Major ACA Taxes, Extends PCORI December 17, 2019 On December 17, 2019, the House and Senate agreed to a bipartisan legislative package of spending bills to avoid a government shutdown.
 This package of bills is collectively referred to as the Further Consolidated Appropriations Act, 2020 (the "Act").
-The Act includes a permanent repeal of three Affordable Care Act (ACA) taxes: the tax on high-cost health plans (the so-called "Cadillac Tax"), the Health Insurance Tax (HIT tax), and the medical device tax.
+The Act has passed the House and is expected to pass the Senate by December 20.
+The president has agreed to sign the Act, which includes a permanent repeal of three Affordable Care Act (ACA) taxes: the tax on high-cost health plans (the so-called "Cadillac Tax"), the Health Insurance Tax (HIT tax), and the medical device tax.
 Overall, the repeal of these ACA taxes may result in at least \$300 billion in lost revenue to the government; however, the bill brings relief to employers and consumers, who may have experienced tax payments, increased health premiums and other costs.
 The repeal of the HIT tax is effective as of January 1, 2021, and the medical device tax is repealed as of January 1, 2020.
 The Cadillac Tax was already delayed until 2022, and thus will never take effect.
-The Patient-Centered Outcomes Research Institute (PCORI) fee has also been extended to 2029 (i.e., it will apply to plan years ending on or before September 30, 2029).

-PCORI FEE EXTENSION

-The PCORI fee is now extended to plan years ending on or before September 30, 2029.
+The Patient-Centered Outcomes Research Institute ("PCORI") fee has also been extended to 2029 (i.e., it will apply to plan years ending on or before September 30, 2029).
+PCORI FEE EXTENSION The PCORI fee has been extended to plan years ending on or before September 30, 2029.
 PCORI fee extensions have been discussed frequently and have been included in previously introduced bills, such as the Protecting Access to Information for Effective and Necessary Treatment and Services Act (PATIENTS Act) that was approved by the House Ways and Means Committee in June 2019.
 The amount due per life covered under a policy will be adjusted annually, as it has been previously.
-Insurers of fully insured health plans and employers with self-funded group health plans will continue to have to pay this fee until 2029 or 2030 (depending on plan year).
+Insurers of fully-insured health plans and employers with self-funded group health plans will continue to have to pay this fee until 2029 or 2030 (depending on plan year).
 The PCORI was established as part of the ACA to conduct research to evaluate the effectiveness of medical treatments, procedures, and strategies that treat, manage, diagnose, or prevent illness or injury.
 The research considers both the effectiveness of the treatment, as well as an individual's decisions and outlook regarding the treatment.